NHSDigital/eps-steel-thread/README.md

 | Production       | epsat            | https://nhsd-epsat.herokuapp.com     |

-Smartcard auth is enabled by default, once logged in via smartcard you are able to change authentication to simulated.
+Smartcard auth is enabled by default so when navigating to homepage and selecting login you will be redirected to authenticate with a smartcard.

+If you don't have a smartcard you can navigate to `/login` to select simulated auth instead

 ## Backend